Adversarial Policies: Attacking Deep Reinforcement Learning: Finding Adversarial Policies

 \textbf{Quantitative Evaluation}\ \ We find the adversarial policies reliably win against most victim policies, and outperform the pre-trained \texttt{Zoo} baseline for a majority of environments and victims.
 We report the win rate over time against the median victim in each environment in Figure~\ref{fig:win-rate}, with full results in Figure~\supref{fig:full-win-rate} in the supplementary material.
 Win rates against all victims are summarized in Figure~\ref{fig:score-heatmap}.

 \textbf{Qualitative Evaluation}\ \ The adversarial policies beat the victim not by performing the intended task (e.g. blocking a goal), but rather by exploiting weaknesses in the victim's policy.
 This effect is best seen by watching the videos at \website.
 In \textit{Kick and Defend} and \textit{You Shall Not Pass}, the adversarial policy never stands up.
-The adversary instead wins by taking actions that induce adversarial observations causing the victim's policy to take poor actions.
+The adversary instead wins by positioning their body to induce adversarial observations that cause the victim's policy to take poor actions.
 A robust victim could easily win, a result we demonstrate in Section~\ref{sec:understanding:masking}.

 This flavor of attacks is impossible in Sumo Humans, since the adversarial policy immediately loses if it falls over.
 Faced with this control constraint, the adversarial policy learns a more high-level strategy: it kneels in the center in a stable position.
 Surprisingly, this is very effective against victim 1, which in 88\% of cases falls over attempting to tackle the adversary.
 However, it proves less effective against victims 2 and 3, achieving only a 62\% and 45\% win rate, below \texttt{Zoo} baselines.
 We further explore the importance of the number of dimensions the adversary can safely manipulate in Section~\ref{sec:understanding:dimensionality}.